Tensor product of filtered $A_\infty$-algebras

 Applying Lemma \ref{minprod} to all subtrees $S_i$ and $R_j$ we conclude

-for some sign $\dagger$ which we will describe later and for a map $\psi$ which we now describe.
+for some sign $\dagger$, which we will describe later, and for a map $\psi$ which we now describe.

-We consider first, the case when there is a single $S$.
-In this case, by Lemma \ref{lastleaf}, there can be at most $n-1$ trees of second type $R_1,\ldots,R_{n-1}$ grafted to the first $n-1$ leaves of $S$.
-An easy computation using Part 4) of Lemma \ref{vanishing} shows that
+We first consider the case when there is a single $S$.
+Then by Lemma \ref{lastleaf}, there can be at most $n-1$ trees of second type $R_1,\ldots,R_{n-1}$ grafted to the first $n-1$ leaves of $S$.
+An easy computation using Lemma \ref{vanishing}(d) shows that